Home learning for Tuesday 5th January.

 - Year 3 will focus on 3s, 4s and 8s.

-- Wednesday 10.45am Swimming - children walk to Arcadia Swimming Baths and need to bring a water proof jacket along with their swimming kit.
+- Swimming (every Thursday) - children walk to Arcadia Swimming Baths and need to bring a water proof jacket along with their swimming kit.

 Swimming Kit - GIRLS - one piece swimming costumes (no bikinis).